What is a Teaching Assistant ?

 Salary

 It’s common for a teaching assistant to be employed on a part-time, term-time only or casual basis.
-Your salary will vary depending on your role, responsibilities and educational setting.
+Therefore, your salary will depend on your role, responsibilities and setting.

 According to Glassdoor, the national average salary for a teaching assistant is £18,693.